-Explore the possibilities of generative AI in teaching and learning.
-This comprehensive guide on the integration of artificial intelligence in education outlines its potential to enhance teaching experience and elevate learning outcomes.
-It examines how generative AI is revolutionizing traditional educational approaches and offers insights into how educators at Laurier can leverage the technology to create more interactive and engaging learning environments.
+Explore the possibilities and realities of generative AI in teaching and learning.
+This comprehensive guide on the integration of generative AI in the classroom outlines its potential to support your teaching experience.
+It examines how generative AI can enhance traditional educational approaches and offers insights into how educators at Laurier can leverage the technology.

 This guide on citing artificial intelligence sources helps navigate the intricacies of referencing AI-related materials.
 Whether you're a student, researcher or professional, this resource offers instructions on citing AI sources effectively.